netidx/netidx-book/src/overview.md

 # What is Netidx

-Netidx is a middleware that enables publishing a value, like 42, in one program and consuming it in another program, either on the same machine or across the network.
+Netidx is middleware that enables publishing a value, like 42, in one program and consuming it in another program, either on the same machine or across the network.

 Values are given globally unique names in a hierarchical